List of Major League Baseball perfect games: Unofficial perfect games

 Boston Red Sox pitchers Babe Ruth and Ernie Shore.
 In a 1917 game, Ruth was ejected after walking the first batter.
 Shore replaced him, erased the baserunner, and completed the game without allowing another.

-There have been three instances in which a major league pitcher retired every player he faced over nine innings without allowing a baserunner, but, by the current definition, is not credited with a perfect game, either because there was already a baserunner when he took the mound, or because the game went into extra innings and an opposing player eventually reached base.
-Since 2020, if a game goes into extra innings, the international tiebreaker rule denotes a runner is automatically inserted on second base starting in the 10th inning.
+There has been one instance in which a major league pitcher retired every player he faced over nine innings without allowing a baserunner, but, by the current definition, is not credited with a perfect game because there was already a baserunner when he took the mound.